-The Complex Systems Institute is an interdisciplinary research group for the study of critical events in complex social systems.
+The Complex Systems Institute is an interdisciplinary research group for the study of critical events in complex social and economic systems.

-The group consists of specialists in the study of dynamic networks and experts in the analysis of very large datasets interested in applying their expertise outside their own field (mainly physicists), scholars in search of new methodology for reconceptualizing their own field and reinterpreting the data to which they have access (e.g. stability of financial systems, systemic risk in interbanking networks, paradigm shifts in collaborative citation networks) and philosophers promoting integration and conceptualization.
+The team consists of specialists in the study of dynamic networks and experts in the analysis of very large datasets interested in applying their expertise outside their own field, scholars in search of new methodology for reconceptualising their own field and reinterpreting the data to which they have access, e.g. stability of financial systems, systemic risk in interbanking networks, paradigm shifts in collaborative citation networks, emergence of epidemic outbreaks, and social networks.

 We are located in the lovely medieval town of Ghent, Belgium.
 This is the land of Adolphe Quetelet, a pioneer in social physics, one of the first to apply statistical methods to study social sciences, and our university is where Pierre Verhulst, the inventor of the logistic growth model of populations, did his doctoral studies.
 Not least, the Gentse stoverij and the Gentse neuzen are unbeatable.
 Join us!